Pond Algae Control

 What You Need to Know About Pond Algae Control

 First and foremost, a pond without any algae at all is not a healthy pond.
 This green “slime” actually serves as the base of the food web and thus a significant source of nourishment for fish, snails, and many other creatures often found within a pond.
-Algae help oxygenate the water and remove nitrogen compounds, something that can be harmful to fish at high concentrations.
+Algae helps oxygenate the water and remove nitrogen compounds, something that can be harmful to fish at high concentrations.
 Plus, algae are plants that convert sunlight and nutrients into food for the pond.

 There is a wide range of algae species, but they are often thought of in two major groups, planktonic and filamentous.
 Planktonic algae are suspended in the water and often give a green tint to your pond.
 As the base of your food chain, they are indispensable in promoting healthy fish populations when kept to the right density.
 When out of control, extreme densities of these algae can deplete oxygen and cause fish kills.
 In addition, very high densities of planktonic algae can indicate excessive nutrient levels in ponds, something that requires proper management to reverse.
 On the other hand, filamentous algae reproduce and join simultaneously into long strings that form mats on the bottom of ponds.
 In midsummer, these mats will become buoyant, floating to the top in broad filaments or stringy mats.
 At moderate levels, filamentous algae contribute to the food web and therefore provide food for fish.
-When growth runs out of control, it can interfere with activities like swimming and fishing.
+However, when growth runs out of control, it can interfere with activities like swimming and fishing.
 Heavy “blooms” can deplete oxygen in the pond and be dangerous for fish populations.

 We Are Experts in Pond Algae Control